 - I’m too old/sick.
-Tell that to the 90-something woman we saw at the polls who had to be held up by a younger person — and wouldn’t accept the offer to jump up in line.
+Tell that to the 90-something woman at the polls a few years back who had to be held up by a younger person — and wouldn’t accept the offer to jump up in line.

 - I don’t like either candidate or the issues.
 It’s not the Mr. Congeniality contest.
 And like ’em or not, these are the issues of the day: budget, health care, education, freedom of choice, tolerance, cooperation.
 What do you care about?

 - I forgot.
 Really?
 This election began almost two years ago.
-Where have you been, under a rock in Afghanistan?
-Coincidentally, thousands of American troops are there too — and most of them remembered to vote.
+Where have you been, under a rock?

 - It wasn’t convenient.
-I’m sure the people in New Jersey and on Staten Island and Long Island who’ve been without power, heat or gas (and maybe a home) for more than a week but managed to vote would feel real sorry for you.
+I’m sure the thousands of people in Maine who’ve been without power lately due to the snowstorm but will still manage to vote today would feel real sorry for you.

-The occupants of the White House and Congress have been determined for the next four years, but the good news about America is, you'll get opportunity after opportunity to be part of this process.
-I hope that next time you have the exquisite privilege to stand up and be counted, you'll remember that your vote really does count.
+The good news about America is you'll get opportunity after opportunity to be part of this process.
+If you don't vote today — and I sure wish you will — I hope that next time you have the exquisite privilege to stand up and be counted, you'll remember that your vote really does count.